TrojanTO: Action-Level Backdoor Attacks against Trajectory Optimization Models: Preliminary and Problem Setup

 \subsection{Backdoor Attacks in RL}

-Recent studies indicate that RL agents are susceptible to backdoor attacks.
-Based on the adversary's objectives, these attacks can be categorized into two main types: policy-level and action-level~\cite{ma}.
+Recent studies have established the vulnerability of RL agents to backdoor attacks.
+These attacks are generally classified into two primary types: policy-level and action-level.
+Both types of attacks can significantly impact sequential decision-making, as detailed in Appendix~\ref{app:examples}.

-\textbf{Policy-Level Backdoor.} The adversary's objective is to manipulate the victim agent's long-term objectives, e.g., minimizing the returns the agent receives~\cite{gong2024baffle,yang2019design,wang2021backdoorl,yu2025blast}.
-They aim to ensure that the model's returns will be significantly reduced when a trigger is activated.
+\textbf{Policy-Level Backdoor.} The adversary's objective is to manipulate the victim agent's long-term objectives, e.g., minimizing the returns the agent receives whenever the trigger is activated~\citep{yang2019design,wang2021backdoorl,gong2024baffle,yu2025blast}.
 It focuses solely on whether the adversary’s objective can be achieved and does not consider the model’s specific actions.

-\textbf{Action-Level Backdoor.} The adversary's objective is to compel the victim agent to output a specific target action whenever a particular trigger is activated~\cite{kiourti2019trojdrl,ashcraft2021poisoning,rathbun2024sleepernets,ma,chen2022marnet,cui2024badrl}.
-This form of backdoor enables fine-grained control at each time step, as each trigger is typically associated with a corresponding predetermined target action.
-Appendix~\ref{app:examples} provides an illustrative example of both attack types.
+\textbf{Action-Level Backdoor.} The adversary's objective is to compel the victim agent to output a specific target action whenever the trigger is activated~\citep{kiourti2019trojdrl,ashcraft2021poisoning,chen2022marnet,cui2024badrl,rathbun2024sleepernets,ma}.
+Such fine-grained control could (1) manipulate a single action at a critical moment to cause irreversible and catastrophic outcomes; (2) orchestrate complex, long-term manipulations through sequential trigger activation; (3) flexibly pursue diverse objectives simply by altering the trigger activation patterns.

-Overall, existing RL backdoor attacks critically depend on reward manipulation to establish a link between the trigger and the target action.
-This is viable because traditional RL models are optimized to maximize rewards.
-However, this attack paradigm does not readily transfer to TO models, whose core training objective is to minimize action reconstruction error (e.g., MSE), rather than reward maximization.
-This fundamental divergence in learning objectives renders reward-manipulation attacks inapplicable, highlighting a critical gap in understanding the vulnerabilities of TO models.